-The popular idea that Ishmael was a Muslim and the ancestor of Muhammad can be easily disproven.
-As proof, Muslims quote the Biblical account of how Abraham sent Hagar away with her son Ishmael.
+Some of us will be amazed to know that the popular idea that Ishmael was a Muslim and the ancestor of Muhammad is based on speculation.
+The “proof” Muslims present is the Biblical account of how Abraham sent Hagar away with her son Ishmael.
 During this journey, there was no more water, and while Hagar wept, God sent an angel to show her a well from which she gave Ishmael a drink.
-God promised his race would be a great nation.
-(Gen 21:5, 8-19).
+God also promised his race would be a great nation (Gen. 21:5, 8-19).
 Most Christians assume a link between Ishmael and Islam and needlessly blame him (or Abraham) for the menace of Islam in the Middle East today.
 This is why we all need to be better informed.

-Third, there is a wide gap of 2,670 years between Ishmael and Muhammad.
-If we take the average lifespan of an Arab, based on islamic traditions, it would take about 133 generations to produce a genealogical link between Ishmael and Muhammad.
-Biographer, Ibn Ishaq, attempted to fabricate a genealogy for Muhammad, but he could only come up with 40 generations.
+4. There is a wide gap of 2,670 years between Ishmael and Muhammad.
+If we take the average lifespan of an Arab – based on islamic traditions – as 70, it would take about 133 generations to produce a genealogical link between Ishmael and Muhammad.
+Muslim biographer, Ibn Ishaq, attempted to fabricate a genealogy for Muhammad, but he could only come up with 40 generations.
 What about the 93 “missing links?”
 Even the names he made up were all 8th century islamic names not related to any ancient documentation.
 Yet, his work is the major “proof” Muslims present to link Muhammad with Ishmael or Abraham.

-The Akkadians, Assyrians, Persians or Hittites who were not Abraham’s descendants, could have been the progenitors of the Arab race.
+The Akkadians, Assyrians or Hittites who weren’t Abraham’s descendants, could have been the progenitors of the Arabs.
 Even the Encyclopedia of Islam traces the Arabs to non-Abrahamic origins (1:543-7).
 The Dictionary of Islam also questions the whole idea that the Arabs are Ishmael’s descendants (p 18).
-The Ishmael’s link with Islam is not tenable.
+The Abrahamic or Ishmaelite link with Islam is not tenable.